EulerFaria/hydra-pipeline-ex/README.md

 # Description

 This repository contains a basic application of [Hydra](https://hydra.cc/docs/intro) from Pytorch and [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) from Sklearn to facilitate reproducibility in Data Science projects during the experimentation cycle.
 It uses Hydra to manage a series of `config` files, to generate automatically the directories containing the outputs of each experiment, and to compose a new set of experiments by using the flag `--multirun`.
 Also, it takes advantage of Pipeline to assemble several steps that can be cross-validated together while setting different parameters.
-In this project it is used just two types of scaling methods: [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html), [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler) and a [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to reduce the dimensionality of the feature matrix.
+In this project it is used just two types of scaling methods: [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html), [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler), a [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to reduce the dimensionality of the feature matrix and two estimators:[XGBoost](https://xgboost.readthedocs.io/en/latest/python/python_intro.html) and [LogisticRegression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).

 All of those steps were **randomly chosen to serve as examples** of possible configurations to emphasize the capabilities of Hydra and Pipeline together.
 The dataset used for running the experiments is the Breast Cancer from sklearn which is a binary classification problem.